BenTaylor25/TaxCalculator/README.md

 I understand that there may be non-programmers that wish to use this resource, so I have added comments (notes ignored by the code) to clarify what the code is doing.

+## The 'Basics'

+If you are working a job with an annual salary of £100,000, you don't actually see £100,000 in your bank account every year.

+Income Tax and National Insurance are deducted from your 'gross' 100k.

+`Take_Home = Gross_Salary - Income_Tax - Employee_National_Insurance`
+With a Gross Salary of £100,000 this is about `£67,053.00`.

+Not only that, but your employment will cost your company more than £100,000.
+This is because companies also have to pay National Insurance, however the company's National Insurance contribution is calculated differently.

+`Company_Cost = Gross_Salary + Company_National_Insurance`
+With a Gross Salary of £100,000 this is about `£112,544.20`.